catlinman/neko-config/sublime/README.md

 ## Installation ##

-Drag and replace the corresponding files in your Sublime configuration directories.
+Open your package directory by going to *Tools > Browse packages*.
+From there, replace your the contents of the *User* directory with those from this repository.
 These settings were exported using the SyncSettings package.
 You can import them using it as well.
 If all else fails just download the packages manually via package control and then replace their configurations with these.